 Organizations work better with Hats.
-Save time, automate onboarding, and make better decisions with programmable onchain roles.
+Save time, automate onboarding, and manage permissions across the internet with programmable onchain roles.

 hello@hatsprotocol.xyz